 - Extra Hand Washing: Experts agree that hand washing is one of the best steps we can take to stop the spread and minimize our chances of getting it.
 I stocked up on liquid castile soap and am making big batches of my homemade foaming hand soap with added Plant Therapy Germ Destroyer essential oil.
 I’m reminding everyone to wash their hands with warm water and soap for at least 30 seconds especially after being out in public places.

 - Hand Sanitizer: I’ve also made big batches of my homemade hand sanitizer recipe to keep on hand when we are out of the house.
 I don’t normally use hand sanitizer but do at times like this and just added a recipe to that post for an alcohol-based version that meets current recommendations.
+If you are searching for a pre-made hand sanitizer, my Wellnesse line has one that is based off of my DIY recipe.

 - Saline Nasal Irrigation: Another step I always take this time of year.
 We’ve been using Genexa Saline (save 20% with code WELLNESS) after travel or potential exposure.